 What is the difference between the e-Visa and e-Albania portals?

-A common and costly mistake is confusing Albania’s two government portals.
-The electronic visa portal is strictly for entry clearance applied for from outside the country.
+Albania runs two separate government portals, and confusing them is a costly mistake.
+The electronic visa portal is strictly for entry clearance, applied for from outside the country.
 The e-Albania platform is the internal system used by people already inside Albania who need residence permits, business registration, or other domestic services.

 Key differences:

-- e-Visa portal: must be applied for from outside Albania, used for Type C and Type D entry visas
+- e-Visa portal: must be used from outside Albania, for Type C and Type D entry visas

 - e-Albania platform: used inside the country for residence permits, processing up to 55 days